Jimi-Osheidu/jimi-osheidu.github.io/index.md

 ---

 [An Exploratory Analysis of Stack Overflow's 2022 Developer Survey](https://medium.com/@jimivsdata/how-much-does-the-average-developer-in-your-country-earn-59a4c0ec257b)

-Using pandas in Python, I explored median pay across various countries and dropped some columns, then exported a new csv file for visualisation with Tableau.
+I explored median pay across various countries with pandas and dropped columns not needed, then exported a new csv file for visualisation with Tableau.

 The dataset surveys 73,268 software developers from 180 countries around the world, the questions asked ranged from years of coding experience, what technologies used, to ethnicity, sexuality and pay.
 <img src="/images/1_L8bXR8YIaIO_--tBjN8XNA.webp"/>